LNG Projects Boom, Including Floating Plants (FLNG)/America Begins LNG Exports - Business and Industry Trends Analysis - Plunkett Research Ltd.

 LNG Projects Boom, Including Floating Plants (FLNG)/America Begins LNG Exports, Business and Industry Trends Analysis

 Qatar is a world leader in the supply of LNG.
 The global LNG market includes two significant firms in Qatar: Qatargas and RasGas.
 This is due to Qatar’s ownership of one of the world’s largest conventional natural gas reservoirs, the offshore North Field.
 Qatar also welcomes foreign oil and gas firms, especially ExxonMobil, which owns the RasGas gas liquefaction facility there in partnership with Qatar Petroleum.
 Qatar’s largest LNG markets include Japan, India and South Korea.
+In 2022, the country launched a $28.75 billion project to expand LNG export capacity from its North Field East by 60% by 2027.
+QatarEnergy signed a joint venture agreement with Eni to boost capacity from 77 million tons per annum to 110 million tons, with QatarEnergy holding 75% interest and Eni the remaining 25%.

 Malaysia and Indonesia are also major exporters of LNG.
 Additional sources include Nigeria, Oman and Russia.
 Australia and the U.S. have ramped up LNG production capacity and infrastructure.

 A significant number of LNG-carrying ships have been launched recently, according to the International Gas Union (IGU).
 These unique ships, costing between $175 million and $200 million each, have the ability to maintain the extreme low temperatures of their cargos until the LNG is offloaded for re-gasification.
 Modern LNG ships have a carrying capacity of 165,000 to 266,000 cubic meters.
 The U.S. Energy Information Administration (EIA) reported that in 2020, U.S. LNG export capacity reached 10.8 billion cubic feet per day, up from 8.9 billion cubic feet per day in 2019.
+In 2021, U.S. LNG exports surpassed pipeline exports of natural gas for the first time an on annual basis, with exports hitting a new high of 11.9 billion cubic feet per day in March.

 LNG facilities are immense engineering projects that take many years and serious financial commitments to complete.
 For example, Chevron spent $29.7 billion on its Wheatstone LNG project in Australia, which began shipping LNG in late 2017 and has a capacity of 38.4 billion cubic feet per year.

-Gas output from shale formations has boosted America to be one of the world’s largest natural gas producers.
-However, in the late 1990s and early 2000s, before the shale boom picked up speed, LNG imports were expected to become a vital source for America’s gas needs, as domestic gas shortages were forecast by those who didn’t foresee the looming impact from horizontal drilling and fracking in shale fields.
-A major story in TIME magazine in July 2003 stated that Americans were headed into a shortage of natural gas that was so daunting that the U.S. petrochemicals industry (highly reliant on a steady supply of natural gas) might have to move to other nations.
-This brought about significant investment in new LNG terminals in Louisiana and Texas.
-A company called Cheniere Energy (www.cheniere.com) completed three new LNG terminals.
-Two of the completed terminals are in Louisiana and one, completed in 2008-09, is in Texas.
+Output from shale formations has boosted America to be one of the world’s largest natural gas producers.
+However, this came as a huge surprise to many firms.
+In the late 1990s and early 2000s, before the shale boom picked up speed, LNG imports were expected to become a vital source for America’s gas needs, as domestic gas shortages were forecast by those who didn’t foresee the looming impact from horizontal drilling and fracking in shale fields.
+A major story in TIME magazine in July 2003 stated that Americans were headed into a shortage of natural gas that was so daunting that the U.S. petrochemicals industry (highly reliant on a steady supply of natural gas as a feedstock) might have to move to other nations.

 A revolutionary floating LNG plant (referred to as FLNG in the energy industry) project is in operation off the northwestern coast of Australia.
-Shell, working with a consortium comprised of Korea’s Samsung Heavy Industries Co. and France’s Technip SA, completed a $5 billion floating facility in mid-2017 called Prelude that is 488 yards long and 82 yards wide (its weight is 600,000 tons when fully equipped and loaded, about six times that of an aircraft carrier).
+Shell, working with a consortium comprised of Korea’s Samsung Heavy Industries Co. and France’s Technip SA, completed a $5 billion floating facility called Prelude that is 488 yards long and 82 yards wide (its weight is 600,000 tons when fully equipped and loaded, about six times that of an aircraft carrier).
 The ship required 1.6 million man-hours of design and engineering before construction.
 By processing LNG offshore, previously stranded reserves that were too remote to be feasible can be tapped.
 The facility can produce up to 3.7 million tons of LNG per year.
 Once an underwater field is exhausted, the floating plant can be towed elsewhere.
 Many other firms are active in FLNG.

 ExxonMobil is also extremely active in natural gas/LNG production in the Australia area.
 China has a multi-year contract with ExxonMobil, valued at $50 billion, for the delivery to China of LNG from the Gorgon project, a vast natural gas and LNG facility jointly owned by ExxonMobil, Chevron and Shell.
-China is a major importer of LNG and has completed several receiving terminals along its coast.

 A Representative List of Organizations that Have Used our Research and Products: